Destiny (Zero 7 song): Background

 Zero 7 came to public attention after creating a dub remix of "Climbing Up the Walls", a song from English rock band Radiohead's third studio album, OK Computer (1997).
 They followed up with another remix, this time reworking "Love Theme from Spartacus" by American singer-songwriter Terry Callier.
 The duo then released their first extended play, EP1, in 2000; only 1,000 copies were issued, which sold out within a few days.
 Afterwards, the twosome began to work on their first full album, which would include several tracks from EP1.

-One of Zero 7's members, Henry Binns, explained to Helen Brown of British newspaper The Independent that after he and Zero 7 partner Sam Hardaker had composed the music for their debut studio album, Simple Things, they began to search for singers, one of whom was "Destiny" vocalist and writer Sophie Barker.
+Henry Binns explained to Helen Brown of British newspaper The Independent that after he and Zero 7 partner Sam Hardaker had composed the music for their debut studio album, Simple Things, they began to search for singers, one of whom was "Destiny" vocalist and writer Sophie Barker.
 She had been performing music around London during the album's creation, and after Zero 7 attended one her shows, they asked her to be a vocalist on Simple Things, to which she agreed.
 Afterwards, most of the album's material was complete, but Zero 7 believed that "Destiny", then an instrumental, was missing a certain quality.
 At the time, Hardaker played association football with Sia's manager, and although Hardaker initially reacted reluctantly to the manager's proposition to feature her on the track, he soon discovered that Sia was the vocalist for whom they had been searching.
 With her help, they penned the lyrics for two songs in one afternoon: "Distractions" and "Destiny".
 According to Binns, he was amazed that Sia had managed to work with so little complication.
 He stated, "She worked so fast – was so completely in the moment.
 If you didn't catch her vocal on the first take you worried it might never happen."
 In a 2020 interview with music magazine The Big Takeover, Binns recalled that having Sia as a vocalist "spoiled" him and Hardaker.